rocket770/sddmajor/README.md

 - A Depth First Search maze Generator
 - In-game settings that can be changed in real time
 - A* Maze Solving Alogorithm
+  - Path can be toggled on and off wiht in-game settings
 - User Manual :)

 This demonstrates everything we learnt in the course in OOP java besides interfaces becuase I found using pure abstraction was easier for me at the time.